aitorfi/knowledge-base/_software-development/c-programming-language/pointers.md

 ### Pointers in functions

-In the following example we have a function called *swap* that recieves two pointers and swaps their values.
+In the following example we have a function called *swap* that receives two pointers and swaps their values.
 From the *main* function we declare a variable called *a*, as the *swap* function needs a pointer we use the address-of operator (&) to initialize it as a pointer to *a*.
-For the seccond parameter we declared a variable called *b* and a pointer to *b* called *pb*, as *pb* is already a pointer we can send the address of *b* the same way we did it with *a* or by using the memory address stored in *pb* which points to *b*.
+For the second parameter we declared a variable called *b* and a pointer to *b* called *pb*, as *pb* is already a pointer we can send the address of *b* the same way we did it with *a* or by using the memory address stored in *pb* which points to *b*.

 ```c
 void swap(int *a, int *b)